 Be Organized.
 An Admin has many things to care about, many files, posts, URLs, information, addresses, IPs, etc...
 Keep all these information organized, so you can access it fast and easy at any moment.

 Live on the present, think on the future.
 Thinking on the future is good, but don't rush your community to it.
 Just keep you concentrated on what does your community need and require on the present.
 Don't try to build something that community doesn't need for now, keep it in mind and organized for the future, but don't mix future possibilities with present needs.

 Let the community be itself, don't try to convert a community, don't try to change people on what you would like to be.
 Create a community with an identity and find the people that are identified with it.

 Numbers are not important.
 Don't try to make the biggest and most famous community.
 Sometimes a small community with good people that feels like a family has more value than a big one with thousands of users.
 Bigger infrastructure doesn't mean nothing if users don't take advantage of it.
-Give what community need, no more, no less.
+Give what community needs, no more, no less.

 Last but not least, Relax.
 This point probably goes against the previous ones, but you know: the key is on the balance.
 At the end of the day, you are one user more that wants to enjoy the community and its moments.
 Try to take some time to enjoy the work you have done.
 Have fun with the users, and enjoy your hobbies.
 Relax!

 Being and admin is not easy, take you time; NEVER lose hope on what you are doing; keep mentally motivated; work hard; and don't be a dick ;).
 It may take time, but keep it up, and sooner or later will be there.

 NOTE: Those tips are recommendations based on my experience for Non-Profit Communities.